dhmmasson/testDrivenDevelopment/Assignements:-Ex1.md

 # Create repositories

-There is two ways to start a Git project.
-You could start locally to track change of a project and a some point decide to share it with collaborators, creating a remote repository onto which you would push your history.
+There are two ways to start a Git project.
+You could start locally to track change of a project and at some point decide to share it with collaborators, creating a remote repository onto which you would push your history.
 Or you can start by creating a non empty remote repository and clone it locally ( either by starting with a template repository, or by forking ( duplicating ) someone else project ).

-In this class will start from a template repository created specifically.
+you will start from a template repository created specifically for this class.

 ## Create remote repository
 In a normal setting you would go to your github page to create a repository and then share it with collaborators.
 For this course will use the following [link][classroomAssignement] that will create a repository for your team, and populate it with a starter code.
 Once the repository created go to the home page and bookmark it for future reference.